 He or she is also quite secretive about his own life,

 friends, family and connections and says only

 about them at all.
-This guy has a history he
+There’s history they

-doesn’t want you to find out about.
+don’t want you to find out about.

-He isolates you
+He or she isolates you

-He makes it uncomfortable for friends or
+They make it uncomfortable for friends or

 family to visit, and starts isolating you by